 Other than that, it would be strictly a test of your bargain skills, so be prepared for that.
 As Rajasthani silver jewelry is simply stunning, don’t get overly tempted to buy everything.
 Alternatively, you can visit The National Handloom Corporation on Nai Sarak to shop for some more stuff.

-In case you are planning to visit Jaisalmer as well, you might want to checkout this amazing 2 or 4 days itinerary of Jaisalmer.
+In case you are planning to visit Jaisalmer as well, you might want to checkout these places to visit in Jaisalmer.

 When in Jodhpur, you cannot abstain yourself from visiting the temples as religion is deeply rooted in the origins of the city.
 The architecture and carvings on the walls and peculiar use of sandstone speak volume about the imagination of artisans of those times.
 Some of the most remarkable temples I would recommend you to visit in Jodhpur are Chamunda Mataji Temple, Baba Ramdeo Temple, and Rameshwar Mahadev Temple.